- 281.361.0777

 After testing, Dr. Mosier will review the results of your child’s evaluation with you in detail and discuss further intervention.
 This might include individual or family therapies, consultation with other professionals or institutions, or advocacy on behalf of you and your child for additional school-based or private services

 The Family Psychology Clinic of Kingwood is a self-pay practice and we are not formally contracted with any private insurance or governmental agencies, such as Medicaid or Medicare.
-We can provide you a detailed receipt that includes the diagnosis and service codes necessary to file an out-of-network claim with your individual insurance provider.
-We can also help you find out what your out-of-network mental health benefits are and whether or not a portion of Dr. Mosier’s services may be covered.
-Service costs are $250 for the initial visit and $200 for subsequent visits.
+We can provide you with a detailed receipt that includes the diagnosis and service codes necessary to file an out-of-network claim with your individual insurance provider.
+Service costs are $265 for the initial visit and $215 for subsequent visits.
 Testing rates depend upon the type of testing that will occur.
 When appropriate, an estimate will be given detailing the length and cost of testing.
-Please contact the office at 281-361-0777 for further information regarding insurance and costs.
-Finally, it is important to know that psychological care is accessed under mental health rather than tradition medical benefits and, that for many policies, mental health benefits are treated independently of medical benefits.
-This means that mental health benefits may have a separate deductible, differing levels of coverage, or even be managed by a different insurance provider.
+Please contact the office at 281-361-0777 for further information.
+Finally, it is important to know that psychological care is assessed under mental health rather than traditional medical benefits.
+For many policies, mental health benefits are treated independently of medical benefits.
+Please contact your insurance provider with any questions regarding mental health benefits and reimbursement options.